 Build your retirement budget, plan for retirement income, and more tips to help when you’re retiring from work.

 Retiring from work?
 Congrats!
-Whatever your next steps, from part-time work to spending more time with loved ones, this finance-focused retiring checklist can help make the transition as smooth as possible.
+Whatever your next steps, from part-time work to spending more time with loved ones, this finance-focused checklist can help make the transition as smooth as possible.
+(And then you can focus on what to do when you retire.)

-Some benefits may stop the day you’re done with work, but others may extend by a set number of days.
-However, “those benefits aren’t as common as they used to be,” says Winston.
+Some benefits may stop the day you’re done with work, but others may not.
+This list can help in the transition to retirement:

 - Upcoming checkups: If you have dental or vision insurance now but won’t when you retire, schedule appointments before your last day while those expenses may still be covered.

 - Life insurance extension: To convert a voluntary life insurance policy (one bought or provided by your employer), contact your benefits administrator to get the paperwork started.
-The difference: You’ll pay the premium directly to the insurance company, rather than having it payroll deducted.
+The difference: You’ll pay the premium directly to the insurance company, rather than having it deducted from your paycheck.

-- Health insurance and retirement: More on those topics below.
+- Health insurance and retirement benefits: More on these topics below.

 Make this a top priority as you’re planning to retire so you don’t spend any time uninsured.
 Your options depend on your age.